 Danger can arise in any given circumstance, no matter how safe it may seem to be.
 This danger can be encountered in situations involving:

 Unexpected risks arise with each of these basic officer duties.

 There are some benign duties, too.
 For example, it’s not uncommon for officers to partake in educational outreach with local schools – educating students on what they do, as well as educating students and encouraging them to stay on the right side of the law.

-Police officers cannot disproportionately use force.
-The force they use must be in alignment with the dangers of the situation at hand.
+Police officers cannot apply disproportionately use of force.
+The force they use must align with the danger of the situation at hand.
 Of course, this includes the use of deadly force where needed.

-The force continuum is one such way in which the correct level of force may be established.
-Of course, each situation must be handled on its own merits, and in accordance with the risks the officer, as well as members of the public, face.
+The force continuum is one such way in which the correct level of force can be decided.
+Of course, each situation must be handled on a case-by-case basis and in accordance with the risk to the officer, as well as to members of the public.

 The force applied must be: